Code-Institute-Submissions/AAA_Hospitality_Services/README.md

 ##### Who we are
 The first page opens with company video which gives complete information about company services.
 After that, brief introduction of company's managing director and company history.
-Bootstrap3 has been used for grid system together with google fonts (Lato) for website content.
+Bootstrap3 has been used for grid system together with google fonts ('IBM Plex Serif', serif) for website content.

 ##### Our Core Values
 In the second page, company's core values has been explained together with few nice pictures of company employees.
 Bootstrap3 has been used for